bharatm29/CollegeResources/dsa/24-01-08/need_of_analysis.md

 ---

-Why do we need analysis of algorithms?
+> **Why do we need analysis of algorithms?**

-Helps us to understand if our program is efficient or not.
+- Helps us to understand if our program is efficient or not.

-If working program is good or not.
+- If working program is good or not.
 Good or not good can be like accuracy of the program.

-Running time issue if run or large datasets.
+- Running time issue, if run or large datasets.

-We can predict performance of particular software.
+- We can predict performance of particular software.

-Compare algorithms
+- Compare algorithms

-Provide guarantees for certain conditions
+- Provide guarantees for certain conditions

-Understand theoretical.

-Lets us test conditions or constraints.
+- Lets us test conditions or constraints.

 ---

 When we analyse an algorithm, we need to consider time and space complexity.

 ---

-next: sorting technique